AgalmicVentures/D20/README.md

 ### Is `/dev/urandom` really secure?
 Don't you want to use `/dev/random`?
 Yes.
 As long as you trust the crypto primitives you rely on the rest of the time.
 This is well covered here: http://www.2uo.de/myths-about-urandom/.

-### How can I trust this service?
+### How can I trust the server?
 You don't have to.
-Use it as one source of many, even other instances of D20 controlled by other parties.
-As long as at least one instance is not compromised, your pool will get seeded.
+The client accepts a list of servers to use.
+As long as at least one instance is not compromised, your pool will get seeded securely.

-Also, run your own copy!
-It's open source and deliberately short so you can verify (and modify) the code yourself.
+Also, run your own server!
+The code is open source and short so you can verify it yourself.

 ### Challenge-response?
-Yes.
-To prove that the server did some work and generated a unique response for your request.
+Although it can't prove the server gave you good entropy, it does prove that the server did some work and generated a unique response for your request.
+It also acts as a check that the client queried a valid D20 server.

+### How does `roll.sh` generate its challenges?
+It uses SHA512 sum of the date with nanosecond precision (`date +%Y%m%d%H%M%S%N`).

 ## API

 ### `/api/entropy`
 Requires a single argument `challenge`.
 Returns a JSON blob containing 3 keys:

-* `time`: the server time to the second (to prevent releasing fine-grained timing information)
+* `time`: the server time to the second (to prevent releasing fine-grained timing information) in ISO 8601 format (%Y-%m-%dT%H:%M:%S)
-* `challengeResponse`: the SHA512 sum of the `challenge`
+* `challengeResponse`: the SHA512 sum of the `challenge` as a lower case hexadecimal string
-* `entropy`: the SHA512 sum of the challenge and 64 bytes drawn from `/dev/urandom`
+* `entropy`: the SHA512 sum of the challenge and 64 bytes drawn from `/dev/urandom` as a lower case hexadecimal string

 ## Scripts